-- Transfer of ownership of aircraft to the Group by the end of the lease term: - to be sufficiently lower than the fair value at the date the option becomes exercisable for it to be reasonably certain, at We assessed the competence and objectivity of the independent appraiser, - Whether the lease term covers the major part of the economic life of the aircraft even if the title is not transferred; - Whether the present value of the minimum lease payment. amounts to at least substantially all of the fair value of the leased asset at the inception of the lease.
+- Transfer of ownership of aircraft to the Group by the end of the lease term: - The option to purchase the aircraft at a price that is expected to be sufficiently lower than the fair value at the date the option becomes exercisable for it to be reasonably certain, at the inception of the lease, that the option will be exercised; - Whether the lease term covers the major part of the economic life of the aircraft even if the title is not transferred; - Whether the present value of the minimum lease payment amounts to at least substantially all of the fair value of the leased asset at the inception of the lease.
 For classifying lease agreements as operating leases this ration should not exceed determined threshold during classification test performed by the Group.